calico/basenji/README.md

 3. Annotate the distal regulatory elements that influence gene activity.
 4. Annotate the specific nucleotides that drive regulatory element function.

+## Akita
+#### 3D genome folding predictions with deep convolutional neural networks.

+Akita provides researchers with tools to:
+1. Train deep convolutional neural networks to predict 2D contact maps along very long chromosome-scale DNA sequences
+2. Score variants according to their predicted influence on contact maps across the sequence and/or for specific genes.
+3. Annotate the specific nucleotides that drive genome folding.

 ---------------------------------------------------------------------------------------------------
 ### Basset successor